vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 tioned in Maitrāyanyupanisad 695 Inheritance, close connection between

 the right to perform funeral rites and taking i.
-257; Mitakşarā and Daya bhāga doctrines on 257; whoever takes i. has to offer pinda to the
+257; Mitakṣarā and Daya bhāga doctrines on 257; whoever takes i. has to offer pinda to the

 deceased 257 Inscriptions, see 'Epigraphia Indica';